ietf-wg-cellar/ebml-specification/specification.markdown

 `EBML`: Extensible Binary Meta Language

-`EBML Document Type`: An `EBML Document Type` is a name provided by an `EBML Schema` for a particular implementation of `EBML` for a data format (examples: matroska and webm).
+`EBML Document Type`: A name provided by an `EBML Schema` to designate a particular implementation of `EBML` for a data format (e.g.: matroska and webm).

 `EBML Schema`: A standardized definition for the structure of an `EBML Document Type`.

-`EBML Document`: An `EBML Document` is a datastream comprised of only two components, an `EBML Header` and an `EBML Body`.
+`EBML Document`: A datastream comprised of only two components, an `EBML Header` and an `EBML Body`.

-`EBML Reader`: An `EBML Reader` is a data parser that interprets the semantics of an `EBML Document` and creates a way for programs to use `EBML`.
+`EBML Reader`: A data parser that interprets the semantics of an `EBML Document` and creates a way for programs to use `EBML`.

-`EBML Stream`: An `EBML Stream` is a file that consists of one or more `EBML Documents` that are concatenated together.
+`EBML Stream`: A file that consists of one or more `EBML Documents` that are concatenated together.

-`EBML Header`: The `EBML Header` is a declaration that provides processing instructions and identification of the `EBML Body`.
+`EBML Header`: A declaration that provides processing instructions and identification of the `EBML Body`.
 The `EBML Header` may be considered as analogous to an XML Declaration [@!W3C.REC-xml-20081126] (see section 2.8 on Prolog and Document Type Declaration).

-`EBML Body`: All data of an `EBML Document` following the `EBML Header` may be considered the `EBML Body`.
+`EBML Body`: All data of an `EBML Document` following the `EBML Header`.

 `Variable Size Integer`: A compact variable-length binary value which defines its own length.